vaqMAD/vaqMAD/README.md

 <!-- About me section -->
 ## About me :
+ If you like tech, books, and games, it means that you are a Nerd.
+Just like me, lol.
- For about two years, I worked as a Customer Service Manager.
-In the meantime, I developed my programming skills, specializing in Python and technologies such as Django.
+ I am developing my programming skills, specializing in Python and Django.
  I am currently focusing on creating a project for my portfolio [TimeMate](https://github.com/vaqMAD/TimeMate)

- I am open to new career opportunities in both management and programming.
-In my free time, I am interested in modern technologies, books, and computer games.

  ## Contact me :
   [![Linkedin Icon](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/damian-ignaczak-a5a403320/) [![Email Icon](https://skillicons.dev/icons?i=gmail)](mailto:vaqowski@gmail.com)